ryanwilsond/belte/docs/Current/LowLevelFeatures.md

 The low-level context extends from the declaration to all statements inside.
 In other words, if a method is marked `lowlevel`, the parameter list of that method can use low-level exclusive features.
-The low-level context extends from the declaration to all statements inside.
-In other words, if a method is marked `lowlevel`, the parameter list of that method can use low-level exclusive features.

 ## 6.2 Structures

 Structures are custom data types that pass by value and use the stack, unlike classes which are heap-allocated.
-Structures are custom data types that pass by value and use the stack, unlike classes which are heap-allocated.

-Structures only allow field declarations with no initializers.
-Fields within structures cannot be constants or references.
 Structures only allow field declarations with no initializers.
 Fields within structures cannot be constants or references.